SigmaSam/Desing-and-Tear-Down/README.md

-# Desing and Tear Down/Samuel&Juan
+# Desing and Tear Down
  This project consists of building a heatmap of the Smashing magazine website.

 > We created a the skeleton of the smashing_magazine